-What was it about toys in the 1980s that made them seem more fun than those made today?
-That’s exactly the question people took to an online forum to discuss.
+There was something special about toys made in the 1980s.
+But what was it?
+That’s the question people gathered in an online forum to discuss.

 They wrote, “The toys then were truly on another level – you look at Transformers and GI Joe for example – the vast array of toys in these lines were incredible, and they were such well designed toys in regards to the cool factor.”